-In addition, as for Fukushima Daiichi Nuclear Power Station, it is designated as a specified nuclear power facility in accordance with Article 64-2, paragraph (1) of the Act on Regulation of Nuclear Reactors, etc., and is out of the scope of a "decommissioned nuclear reactor" stipulated in Article 2, paragraph (5) of the Revision of Spent Fuel Reprocessing Act.
+In addition, as for Fukushima Daiichi Nuclear Power Station, it is designated as a specified nuclear power facility in accordance with Article 64-2, paragraph (1) of the Act on Regulation of Nuclear Reactors, etc., and is out of the scope of a "decommissioning nuclear reactor" stipulated in Article 2, paragraph (5) of the Revision of Spent Fuel Reprocessing Act.

-Nuclear power generation business operators had been responsible for securing the fund required for the decommissioning of commercial power reactors that they own.
-However, they became fulfilling the responsibility by paying contribution for nuclear reactor decommissioning to Nuclear Reprocessing and Decommissioning facilitation Organization of Japan (NuRO) every fiscal year in accordance with the GX Decarbonization Electricity Act.
+Nuclear power generation business operators had been responsible for securing the fund required for the decommissioning of commercial power reactors that they each own.
+However, they shall be fulfilling the responsibility by paying contributions for nuclear reactor decommissioning to Nuclear Reprocessing and Decommissioning facilitation Organization of Japan (NuRO) every fiscal year in accordance with the GX Decarbonization Electricity Act.
 NuRO became financially responsible for securing, managing and paying the funds required for decommissioning of power reactors.

-Thus, the Company will reverse the assets corresponding to asset retirement obligations of \$120,021 million and asset retirement obligations of \$746,414 million during the first quarter of the 2024 fiscal year.
+Thus, the Company reversed the assets corresponding to asset retirement obligations of ¥120,021 million and asset retirement obligations of ¥746,414 million during the fiscal year under review.

-The Company records ¥662,589 million, which should be paid to NuRO as the expenses for the decommissioning promotion work pursuant to the provision of Article 10, paragraph (1) of the Supplementary Provisions of the GX Decarbonization Electricity Act, as contribution payable for nuclear reactor decommissioning and treats the amount as expenses in accordance with the provision of Article 7 of the Supplementary Provisions of the Ordinance Amending GX Decarbonization Electricity Act.
-In the future, the Company will receive a notice from Minister of Economy, Trade and Industry.
-Furthermore, the amount of asset retirement obligations reversed in accordance with the above provisions will be deducted from the expenses.
+The Company records ¥662,589 million, which should be paid to NuRO as the expenses required for the decommissioning promotion work pursuant to the provision of Article 10, paragraph (1) of the Supplementary Provisions to the GX Decarbonization Electricity Act, as the contribution payable for nuclear reactor decommissioning and treats the amount as expenses in accordance with the provision of Article 7 of the Supplementary Provisions to the Ordinance Amending GX Decarbonization Electricity Act.
+The amount of asset retirement obligations reversed in accordance with the above provisions is deducted from the expenses.
+This has no impact on profits.

-Moreover, in accordance with the provision of Article 8 of the Supplementary Provisions of the Ordinance Amending GX Decarbonization Electricity Act, \$36,197 million will be recorded in the suspense account for decommissioning related nuclear power facilities.
+Moreover, in accordance with the provision of Article 8 of the Supplementary Provisions to the Ordinance Amending GX Decarbonization Electricity Act, ¥36,197 million is recorded in the suspense account for decommissioning related nuclear power facilities.